 The Man-Machine is a 1978 album by the German electronic band Kraftwerk.
 It was first released in German under the name Die Mensch-Machine, but later got an English release as well.
-The album is often considered one of their best, having spawned some of their most famous songs such as "The Robots", "The Model"note and the Title Track.
+The album saw the band continue to streamline the Synth-Pop sound they had pioneered on Trans-Europe Express, and is often considered one of their best, having spawned some of their most famous songs such as "The Robots", "The Model"note and the Title Track.
+The album's campaign also marked the debut of their robotic alteregos.

 - "The Robots" (6:11)